-- HAMP guidance requires that servicers evaluate homeowners with eligible loans for HAMP, before considering other foreclosure alternatives. - For those homeowners that did not qualify for HAMP or did not successfully complete the trial period, 58% received an alternative modification or resolved their delinguency.
+- HAMP guidance requires that servicers evaluate homeowners with eligible loans for HAMP, before considering other foreclosure alternatives. - For those homeowners that did not qualify for HAMP or did not successfully complete the trial period, 58% received an alternative modification or resolved their delinquency.

-Status of Homeowners Whose HAMP Permanent Modification Disqualified
+Status of Homeowners with Disqualified HAMP Permanent Modification

-- HAMP guidance requires that a servicer work with a delinquent homeowner in a permanent modification to cure the delinquency. - In the event the homeowner cannot bring a delinquent HAMP modification current without additional assistance, the servicer is prevented from commencing foreclosure proceedings until the borrower is evaluated for any other loss mitigation action. - The majority of homeowners who disqualify from a HAMP permanent modification receive an alternative to foreclosure or resolve their delinquency. - Less than a quarter of homeowners who have disqualified from HAMP have been referred to foreclosure.
+- HAMP guidance requires that a servicer work with a delinquent homeowner in a permanent modification to cure the delinquency. - In the event the homeowner cannot bring a delinquent HAMP modification current without additional assistance, the servicer is prevented from commencing foreclosure proceedings until the borrower is evaluated for any other loss mitigation action. - The majority of homeowners who disqualify from a HAMP permanent modification receive an alternative to foreclosure or resolve their delinquency.
+Approximately one quarter have been referred to foreclosure.